 Yes.
 Research on preparing teachers for diverse classrooms suggest that developing intercultural sensitivity and global mindedness is essential for teachers to meet the needs of today’s students (Cushner, 2007; Marx & Moss, 2011).
 In the TEP we have tremendous opportunities to learn within our own communities and abroad.

-The TEP offers an opportunity to complete a 4-week international student teaching practicum with one of our partner institutions: Via University College in Denmark, National Institute of Education in Singapore, or the Zurich University of Teacher Education in Switzerland (and we may add more partners for 2014-15).
+The TEP offers an opportunity to complete a 4-week international student teaching practicum with one of our partner institutions: Via University College in Denmark, National Institute of Education in Singapore, or the Zurich University of Teacher Education in Switzerland (and we may add more partners in future years).
 We believe an international experience will offer you important new perspectives on your teaching, your students, and schooling in general.
 Some funding for travel and housing is available.

 The following are some things you should think about no matter where you are in the process of thinking of becoming a teacher: